bensmithett/tropical/README.md

 Those things are great for some sites.
 San Blas just has different priorities:

 **🚀 Great performance can be simple.**

 Complex performance optimisations can be useful for some sites and benchmarks, but come with their own tradeoffs.
 Often the basics are enough.

 **♻️ Rethink isomorphic JS.**

 Code reuse is valuable, but mostly-content websites usually don't need to re-render the entire page on the client.

 **⚛️ Components are best developed in isolation.**

 Building a plane while it's flying is hard.
 Hot reloading the plane is harder.
 Build components in a dedicted [component development environment](https://storybook.js.org/) and drastically simplify the main app's dev server.

 **🧬 Write meaningful, dynamic styles.
 Ship atomic CSS.**

-**🤷‍♀️ Prefer flexibility over out-of-the-box functionality.** Avoid a configurable black box.
+**🛠 Prefer a flexible starting point over out-of-the-box functionality.**

+Avoid a configurable black box.
 Keep it simple enough to hack directly.

 ## What you get